uniwebcms/component-library-template/README2.md

 ## Key Concepts

 Uniweb separates content from rendering.
 Each page section contains content (headings, text, images, icons, etc.) that is managed in the CMS.
-Your exported components are responsible for rendering this content, which is provided in an easy-to-use format, including dynamic content fetched by the engine.
+Your components are responsible for rendering this content, which is provided in an easy-to-use format, including dynamic content fetched by the engine.
 The same component can be used across multiple sections with different content and parameters, making it highly reusable.

 If you've worked with other frameworks or systems, you might be used to creating many specific components, each with a fixed layout.
 That is okay for **internal components**, those that are not exported and used by end users.
 Uniweb takes a fundamentally different approach for **exported components**: user-facing components are expected to be powerful, content-focused solutions that can adapt to different presentation needs.
 Exported components are often higher-order components (HoC) that achieve their results by using lower-order internal components.